dantolas/PV_Alfa3_2023/README.md

 If everything imported correctly, that database can now be used with this application.

 ## Usage
+BEFORE running the application, make sure u have completed all steps and configured your database entry point in *conf/config.json*.

 Double click the **alfa3-all.jar** file and the program should start.

 Alternatively execute this command from the command line